 Does Your Business Experience These Process Problems from E-signature Software?

 Still, many businesses continue to operate in a time warp.
 While that might be a fun sing-along to the Rocky Horror Picture Show, a piecemeal approach to contract management software is costing your business and employees both time and money.
-As of 2021, 66% of small to medium businesses are facing financial challenges, and 43% of these say that operational expenses are the biggest problem.

 Can you say yes to one or more of these statements?